History of Philippine Airlines: Asian financial crisis (1997–1999)

-In 1999, PAL submitted its amended rehabilitation plan to the Securities and Exchange Commission that comprised a revised business plan and a revised financial restructuring plan.
+In 1999, PAL submitted its amended rehabilitation plan to the Philippines' Securities and Exchange Commission that comprised a revised business plan and a revised financial restructuring plan.
 The plan also required the infusion of US$200 million in new equity, with 40% to 60% coming from financial investors and translating to no less than 90% ownership of PAL.
 That same year, with the unprecedented boom in air travel, PAL operations were moved to the then-new Terminal 2 of Ninoy Aquino International Airport.
 The terminal, named as the Centennial Terminal in commemoration of 100 years of Philippine independence, is located at the site of the original MIA terminal building from 1961 to 1972.
 On August 9, 1999, PAL moved selected domestic flights to the P5.3 billion terminal.
 Full domestic operations operated from the new terminal on August 10, while international services followed soon after, thus consolidating PAL's flight operations in one terminal for the first time.